twilio/twilio-webrtc.js/README.md

   change the previously negotiated DTLS role in an answer, which breaks Chrome.
 * Provides a workaround for [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1363815), where the browser throws when `RTCPeerConnection.prototype.peerIdentity` is accessed.
-* Provides a shim for the `removeTrack` method in order to work around [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1133874).
-* Provides a shim for the `addTrack` method.
-Since `removeTrack` is shimmed, there is a necessity to maintain an explicit list of added `RTCRtpSender`s.
-* Provides a shim for the `getSenders` method.
-Since `removeTrack` is shimmed, there is a necessity to maintain an explicit list of added `RTCRtpSender`s.

 #### Safari
 * Adds rollback support, according to the workaround specified [here](https://bugs.chromium.org/p/webrtc/issues/detail?id=5738#c3).